solana-labs/solana-program-library/docs/src/stake-pool.md

 solana config set --keypair usb://ledger/
 ```

-### Example: Creating your own stake pool with 3% fee
+### Stake Pool Administrator Examples

+#### Create a stake pool

+The pool administrator manages the stake accounts in a stake pool, and in exchange
+receives a fee in the form of SPL token staking derivatives.
+The administrator
+sets the fee on creation.
+Let's create a pool with a 3% fee:

 ```sh
 $ spl-stake-pool create-pool --fee-numerator 3 --fee-denominator 100